DIRFloortime® Therapy

 DIRFloortime® and ABA

 Families often ask how DIRFloortime® compares to Applied Behavior Analysis (ABA).
-While both are used to support children, they are grounded in different philosophies.
+While both are used to support children, they are grounded in fundamentally different philosophies.

-Parent and Caregiver Involvement
+Parent & Caregiver Involvement

 DIRFloortime® is built on partnership with caregivers.
 Families are actively involved through coaching, reflection, and shared problem-solving.